gopinathsjsu/CaliTech/Rakesh_Journal.md

 - Writing schema different models that are used store data in DB
 - Setting up skeletal code which will be used by all APIs.

+### What blockers I have?
+- Decision what columns to be included in each table

 ## Project Journal Week 4:
 ### What tasks did I complete?
 - Backend code set up and database schema.